 What to Do After a Motorcycle Accident in Texas

 After a motorcycle accident in Texas, move to safety, call 911, check for injuries, document the scene, and exchange information with all drivers involved.
 Seek medical care the same day, report the accident to your insurer, and contact a Texas motorcycle accident lawyer.
-Texas law gives you two years to file a claim after motorcycle accidents in Texas, but evidence disappears fast, and insurance companies move faster.
+Texas law gives you two years to file a personal injury claim.

 What to Do After a Motorcycle Accident in Texas (Step-by-Step)